 UNION PATRIARCHY - Carl J. Cuneo.

 Abstract: Social change is rarely linear, balanced, or evolutionary.
 The transition from patriarchy to feminism is one of many such examples.
 This paper employs a mult-media approach, combining text, sound, and graphics, to illustrate the uneven withering away of patriarchy, and the tentative and uncertain emergence of liberal and trade union feminism between 1954 and 1986.
-An interregnum is demonstrated during the 1960s and 1970s when patriarchy and feminism experienced a contradictory and unstable co-existence; this divided the 1950s when patriarchy dominated, from the 1980s.
 The withering away of patriarchy was more pronounced than the growth of one or more feminisms.
 Feminism did not replace patriarchy as much as it continued to co-exist with its latent , and sometimes, manifest forms.

 BARGAINING WITH PATRIARCHY -